Natural Compression for Distributed Deep Learning: Natural Dithering

-Standard (random) dithering, $\SD$, \cite{Goodall1951:randdithering, Roberts1962:randdithering} is obtained as a special case of general dithering (which is also novel) for a linear partition of the unit interval, $l_{s-1} = \nicefrac{1}{s}$, $l_{s-2} = \nicefrac{2}{s}$, \dots, $l_1 = \nicefrac{(s-1)}{s}$ and $\cC$ equal to the identity operator. $\cD_{\rm sta}^{2,k}$ operator was used in QSGD~\cite{qsgd} and $\cD_{\rm sta}^{\infty,1}$ in Terngrad~\cite{terngrad}. {\em Natural dithering}---a novel compression operator introduced in this paper---arises as a special case of general dithering for $\cC$ is an identity operator and a binary geometric partition of the unit interval: $l_{s-1} = 2^{1-s}$, $l_{s-2} = 2^{2-s}$, \dots, $l_1 = 2^{-1}$.
-For the INA application, we apply $\cC = \NC$ to have output always in powers of $2$, which would introduce extra factor of $\nicefrac{9}{8}$ in the second moment. \begin{example} A comparison of the $\xi$ operators for the standard and natural dithering with $s=3$ levels applied to $t=\nicefrac{3}{8}$ can be found in Fig~\ref{fig:rd_vs_brd}. \end{example}

-When $\GD$ is used to compress gradients, each worker communicates the norm (1 float), vector of signs ($d$ bits) and efficient encoding of the effective levels for each entry $i=1,2,\dots,d$.
+Standard (random) dithering, $\SD$, \citep{Goodall1951:randdithering, Roberts1962:randdithering} is obtained as a special case of general dithering (which is also novel) for a linear partition of the unit interval, $l_{s-1} = \nicefrac{1}{s}$, $l_{s-2} = \nicefrac{2}{s}$, \dots, $l_1 = \nicefrac{(s-1)}{s}$ and $\cC$ equal to the identity operator. $\cD_{\rm sta}^{2,s}$ operator was used in QSGD~\citep{qsgd} and $\cD_{\rm sta}^{\infty,1}$ in Terngrad~\citep{terngrad}. {\em Natural dithering}---a novel compression operator introduced in this paper---arises as a special case of general dithering for $\cC$ being an identity operator and a binary geometric partition of the unit interval: $l_{s-1} = 2^{1-s}$, $l_{s-2} = 2^{2-s}$, \dots, $l_1 = 2^{-1}$.
+For the INA application, we apply $\cC = \NC$ to have output always in powers of $2$, which would introduce extra factor of $\nicefrac{9}{8}$ in the second moment.
+A comparison of the $\xi$ operators for the standard and natural dithering with $s=3$ levels applied to $t=\nicefrac{3}{8}$ can be found in Figure~\ref{fig:rd_vs_brd}.
+When $\GD$ is used to compress gradients, each worker communicates the norm ($1$ float), vector of signs ($d$ bits) and efficient encoding of the effective levels for each entry $i=1,2,\dots,d$.
 Note that $\ND$ is essentially an application of $\NC$ to all normalized entries of $x$, with two differences: i) we can also communicate the compressed norm $\|x\|_p$, ii) in $\NC$ the interval $[0,2^{1-s}]$ is subdivided further, to machine precision, and in this sense {\em $\ND$ can be seen as a limited precision variant of $\NC$.} As is the case with $\NC$, the mantissa is ignored, and one communicates exponents only.
 The norm compression is particularly useful on the master side since multiplication by a naturally compressed norm is just summation of the exponents.

 The main result of this section establishes natural dithering as belonging to the class $\mathbb{B}(\omega)$: \begin{theorem} $\ND \in \mathbb{B}(\omega)$, where $ \omega = \nicefrac{1}{8} + d^{\nicefrac{1}{r}} 2^{1-s} \min\left\{1, d^{\nicefrac{1}{r} } 2^{1-s}\right\}, $ and $r = \min\{p,2\}$. \end{theorem}